wanelo/wanelo.github.io/_drafts/2015-11-9-fully-utilize-your-travis-pro-resources.md

 ## Let's make it faster!

+At first we initialized a [`Rake::FileList`] on the entirety of the `spec/` directory.
+The `Rake::FileList` class is a particularly useful one, allowing a developer to easily manipulate lists of files.
+ Avdi Grimm has a [good blog post][rake-file-lists] that dives into the details of the class.
-At first we initialized a [`Rake::FileList`][rake-file-lists] on the entirely of the `spec/` directory, which returned an enumerable that would be easy to use my new favorite method, [`#in_groups`][in-groups], to split an array into N even groups.
+The `Rake::FileList` returns an enumerable of all files within the `spec/` directory, which we can then use [`#in_groups`][in-groups], to split it into N even groups.
 Let's run that on Travis now.

 ![Lopsided RSpec Builds](/assets/travis_pro_resources/lopsided_RSpec_builds.png)